 Pets4homes always recommends that potential owners check out just how tolerant a breed is of being left on their own before making the final decision on which breed would best suit their lifestyle.

 Pets4Homes also recommends that no dog be left alone at home for more than 4 hours at a time.

 A lot of working breeds were bred to be independent thinkers capable of doing their job on their own when needed.
 These dogs have evolved to be highly intelligent with some breeds being more than capable of working for extremely long periods of time.

 Just because a dog is extremely intelligent does not mean they are easy to live with because like the Border Collie, they can be very demanding when it comes to the amount of exercise and mental stimulation they need to be truly well-balanced, happy dogs when they live in a home environment.

 Highly intelligent dogs do well when they take part in "obedience training" and other canine activities where they get to use their brains while at the same time having a great workout.

 Pets4homes always recommends that potential owners check out a breed's intelligence and their specific energy needs before making their final decision so their dog's needs fit in well with their lifestyle.

 Choose one or more of the 7 KC breed groups to display all dog breeds within those groups.
 Each group contains dog breeds which were bred for a specific purpose.
 The groups are as follows :

 We have also added the breed group 'Hybrid' which contains all hybrid type dogs, for example, the 'Labradoodle'.

-Pets4Homes Dog Breed Selector, helps you find the perfect breed from 244 Dog Breeds.
-Filter the breeds using characteristics such as Intelligence, Exercise Needs and Amount of Shedding.244 Dog Breeds Found Matching your filters
+Research 244 Dogs Breeds using our popular Dog Breed Selector tool.
+Refine the list of dog breeds using characteristics such as Intelligence, Exercise Needs and Amount of Shedding.
+Sort by popularity, name and size.244 Dog Breeds Found Matching your filters